This file is Copyright 2019 Volatility Foundation and licensed under the Volatility Software License 1.0

 import logging

-from typing import Callable, Iterable, List, Type
+from typing import Callable, Iterator, List, Optional, Type

 from volatility3.framework.configuration import requirements